 Born in Scranton, Pennsylvania, Ray has had a lifelong penchant for the otherworldly and strange.
 He penned his first story at age four, a dark tale of a young boy terrorized by a haunted stuffed frog—a real head scratcher for the nuns at Catholic school.
 After graduating with a bachelor’s degree from “Pitt” in Creative Writing, he pretended to be normal and attended law school, where he did student stuff, then graduated and did lawyer stuff.
 Billable hours and other big-firm demands tore Ray away from the writing life, until the death of his father in 2013 and other events renewed his passion and love for storytelling.

-Inspired by Stephen King, Anne Rice, Clive Barker, and transpersonal psychology, Ray’s stories involve underdogs, outcasts, weirdos, issues of poverty and class, magic, shamanism, Northern European pagan beliefs, madness, visions, voices, and altered states.
+Ray’s stories involve underdogs, outcasts, weirdos, issues of poverty and class, magic, shamanism, Northern European pagan beliefs, madness, visions, voices, and altered states.
 Although he has traveled far and wide, you can currently find him in Columbus, Ohio, with his wife Kristen and their three dog-like (i.e. needy) cats.